-I wish I had the way to invite you all to my humble home in Athens, just to treat you to these Greek Christmas butter cookies named Kourabiedes.
-They’re buttery, crumbly, full of ground toasted almonds, and vanilla extract, and covered with a thick layer of powdered sugar.
+I wish I had the way to invite you all to my humble home in Athens, just to treat you to these traditional Greek Christmas butter cookies named Kourabiedes.
+They’re buttery, crumbly, full of ground toasted almonds, and covered with a thick layer of powdered sugar.
 The absolute Christmas treat!

 Imagine those goodies melting in your mouth with a hot cup of coffee in front of your fireplace on Christmas Eve, surrounded by the people you love.
 Priceless moments!